dms-zz/tog_depot/README.markdown

 Plugin requirements
 -------------------

-In case you haven't installed any of them previously you'll need the following plugins:
+In case you haven't got any of them installed previously, you'll need the following plugins on your application:

 * [acts\_as\_commentable](https://github.com/tog/tog/wikis/3rd-party-plugins-acts_as_commentable)
 * [attachment\_fu](http://github.com/technoweenie/attachment_fu/tree/master)